Notes on the Geography of Spain: Seville

 The name Chamber of the Moorish Kings refers to its style, not its occupants.

 The Court of the Maidens is another page from the Alhambra, with slim columns supported by spandrels decorated to make them appear light..

 Decorative trim; there's Arabic here, but the calligraphy is tough to read.

 The letters are clearer here and refer to an emirate, though the meaning is obscure.

 We've left the Alcazar and are going to the Casa de Pilatos, a mansion from about 1500.
 The name was not intended to suggest that the house was modelled on Pilate's House in Jerusalem; rather, the pious owner calculated that the distance between his house and the church of Cruz del Campo was the distance between Pilate's House in Jerusalem and Golgotha.
 Behind the gate or cancela lies a masterpiece of mudejar display, beginning with the alfiz, the U-shaped architrave copied from the one at Cordoba's Mesquita.

 The courtyard of the Casa de Pilatos, with an octagonal dome copied from the Alhambra's Hall of the Two Sisters.

-A touch of eclecticism: Athena (and the genuine article, too, straight from the 5th century B.C.) stands in front of an arcade that comes equally straight from an Alhambra courtyard.
+A touch of eclecticism: Athena (and the genuine article, too, straight from the 5th century B.C.) stands in front of an arcade that comes equally directly from an Alhambra courtyard.

 Azuleros are used on this staircase like wallpaper.